electronicgore/PTBF-soundboard/README.md

 ## Updating sound entries
 You can update the sound data using `!updatesnd`.
 Syntax:
 `!updsound <sndid> [name=<new_sndid>] [price=<price>] [pricemult=<pricemult>] [gain=<gain>]`
-Changing the filename is not possible (was too painful to implement).
+Changing the filename is not possible (if you move the file, just delete and re-add).
 But it is possible to change the sound name.
 All other options are the same as in [Adding sounds: manual](#adding-sounds-manual)

 ## Deleting a sound
 To delete a sound named `sndid`, use `!delsound sndid`.